Tourism in Tamil Nadu

 Bear Shola Falls

 Located just a few kilometers away from the bus station in Kodaikanal, Bear Shola Falls is a ideal picnic spot in the hill station set in a reserve forest.

 Located at a distance of 85 km from the temple town Madurai, Kumbakarai Waterfalls is a natural waterfall where water comes down from an altitude of 87 ft, set in a charming surroundings.

 Top Museums of Tamil Nadu

-The southern state of Tamil Nadu is a
+The southern state of Tamil Nadu

 significant destination for historiographers and scholarly people to

 delight.
 The wide range of objects and relics preserved and showcased

 across the museums of Tamil Nadu attracts to visitors in large numbers.